Legfi/CV-reader-app/README.md

 ## Build Status:

 Completed.

-No buss or errors in need of addressing.
+No bugs or errors in need of addressing.

 ## Code Style: